unitedstates/congress-legislators/README.md

 File Structure
 ---------------

 legislators-current.yaml and legislators-historical.yaml are YAML (http://www.yaml.org/) files containing biographical information on all Members of Congress that have ever served in Congress, that is, since 1789, as well as cross-walks into other databases.

 YAML is a serialization format similar in structure to JSON but typically written with one field per line.
 Like JSON, it allows for nested structure.
 Each level of nesting is indicated by indentation or a dash.

-Each legislator record is grouped into four parts: id's which relate the record to other databases, name information (first, last, etc.), biographical information (birthday, gender), and terms served in Congress.
+Each legislator record is grouped into four guaranteed parts: id's which relate the record to other databases, name information (first, last, etc.), biographical information (birthday, gender), and terms served in Congress.
 A typical record looks something like this:

 	- id:
 		bioguide: R000570